nilshg/SynthControl.jl/README.md

 ## Installation

-The package is currently unregistered, installation therefore works from directly from the repo:
+The package is currently unregistered, installation therefore works directly from the repo:

 ```